2018 New Mexico elections: New Mexico House of Representatives

-In 2018, all 70 seats in the New Mexico House of Representatives were up for election in 2018.
-Democrats have a majority in the chamber heading into the election.
-On election day 2018, Democrats hold 38 seats and Republicans hold 32 seats.
-To re-claim control, Republicans needed to net 4 seats from Democrats.
+All 70 seats in the New Mexico House of Representatives were up for election in 2018.
+Democrats had a majority in the chamber heading into the election.
+On election day 2018, Democrats held 38 seats and Republicans held 32 seats.
+To re-claim control, Republicans needed to net four seats from Democrats.

-Democrats increased their majority by flipping 9 seats from Republican control.
+Democrats increased their majority by flipping nine seats from Republican control.
 Following the 2018 election, Democrats held a 47 to 23 seat advantage over Republicans.

 New Mexico State Senate

-The New Mexico State Senate only holds regularly-scheduled elections every four years; therefore, no State Senate seats are up for election in 2018, but all 42 will be in 2020.
+The New Mexico State Senate only holds regularly scheduled elections every four years; therefore, no state senate seats were up for election in 2018, but all 42 were in 2020.

 United States Senate

 Incumbent Democratic Senator Martin Heinrich was re-elected to a second term.

 United States House of Representatives

 All of New Mexico's three seats in the United States House of Representatives were up for election in 2018.
 Democrats maintained District 1 and District 3 as well as flipped District 2 from Republicans.
 This means that there were no Republicans representing New Mexico in the federal government following the 2018 election.